-Constructor University's Career Services Center (CSC) and Alumni Office and the collaboration with the Schaffhausen Institute of Technology will help students in their career development.
+Constructor University's Career Services Center (CSC) and Alumni Office will help students in their career development.
 The Career Service Center (CSC) helps students in their career development.
 It provides students with high-quality training and coaching in CV creation, cover letter formulation, interview preparation, effective presenting, business etiquette, and employer research as well as in many other aspects, thus helping students identify and follow up on rewarding careers after graduating from Constructor University.
 For further information, please contact the Career Service Center (CSC) (https://constructor.university/student-life/career-services).
 Furthermore, the Alumni Office helps students establish a long-lasting and global network which is useful when exploring job options in academia, industry, and elsewhere.
-In addition, the broad industry network of the Schaffhausen Institute of Technology provides excellent access leading technology enterprises.
+In addition, the broad industry network of the Constructor Group provides excellent access to leading technology enterprises.